iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 - Multi-part tone descriptions with some extra options to select from
 - Possibility to easily build a version of the project where the tuning is changed using a pitch shift pedal
 - Tone collection for storing tones or adding an official tone into a project
+- Tool for creating a Japanese vocals arrangement by matching the lyrics to a romaji arrangement
 - Inject tones into a profile file

 ### Features of the Toolkit Not Available in DLC Builder